jzeiber/wasm4-rpg/README.md

 - Use the arrow keys/gamepad direction buttons to move around
 - X/Gamepad button 1 to execute selection
 - Z/Gamepad button 2 to change selection
+- There are currently limited mouse controls.
+You can select some menu options and execute those actions with the left button.

 The main menu provides 2 "slots" to use to save 2 different games.
 Use the arrow keys/gamepad direction button to select the slot and press X or gamepad button 1 to choose the slot.
 Depending on if you already had a game saved, you can continue a game, start a new game, delete the game, or cancel.

 The settings menu provides a way to change the key/button press repeat rate during gameplay.
 The repeat delay affects how long after you first press a key that the key will start repeating, and the repeat rate affects how quickly the press will repeat after that.
+You must currently use the gamepad or keyboard controls to change these settings.

 ## Limitations